Life at PTC

 Students will be assigned to a group at the beginning of each semester.
 Each session will be approximately one to one-and-a half hours duration and will meet on weeks 2, 6 and 10 of semester.

-We hold chapel services three times a week during semester, which all students are strongly encouraged to attend.
-The spirit of praise expressed at chapel times is intended to flow out into the rest of the day and its activities.
+The College community meets three times a week during semester to worship together.
+Students are warmly invited to attend.
+The spirit of praise expressed in worship is intended to flow out into the rest of the day and its activities.

 PRAYER MORNINGS